ohshitgorillas/EntropPy/ALGORITHMS.md

 5. **Not corrupt target words (highest priority)** - Pattern must not incorrectly transform any target word from corrections that use the pattern (prevents predictive corrections)
 6. **Not corrupt source words** - Pattern must not incorrectly transform any source word
 7. **Not conflict with existing corrections** - Pattern's (typo, word) pair shouldn't already exist as a direct correction (checked during cross-boundary deduplication)
+8. **Not incorrectly match other corrections** - Pattern must not appear as a substring (prefix or suffix) of another correction's typo where applying the pattern would produce a different result.
+This check applies in both directions regardless of platform or matching direction:
+   - **Suffix conflicts**: If pattern appears as suffix of another correction's typo, applying the pattern must produce the same result as the direct correction
+   - **Prefix conflicts**: If pattern appears as prefix of another correction's typo, applying the pattern must produce the same result as the direct correction
+   - Example: Pattern `toin → tion` is rejected because it would incorrectly match `washingtoin → washington` as a suffix, producing `washingtion` instead of `washington`

 ### Pattern Collision Resolution